The Road to Recovery

 Cannabis 304: Investing in Cannabis in the COVID-19 Era

 Duane Morris attorneys and industry professioals discuss the state of the cannabis market and alternative funding sources for industry participants that have been unable to secure additional funding through the Paycheck Protection Program and Main Street Lending Program, despite being designated essential businesses.
+Please visit the event page for more information.

 Doing Deals in the Land of OZ: Deals in Process – Emerging from the COVID-19 Shutdown